 Yours, mine, ours

 A pronoun form that Irish lacks is the “possessive pronoun”:

 Whose car is that?
 It’s mine.

 Instead, Irish uses a special emphatic form of a prepositional pronoun, using the preposition “le” (with), to take the place of the possessive pronoun.

 If you haven’t encountered prepositonal pronouns yet, or if you just want to refresh your memory, check out the July 25 blog post Prepositions in Irish.
 A brief summary: A prepositional pronoun combines a preposition with a pronoun to create a word that may mean something very different from the sum of its parts.

-Bitesize subscribers can take advantage of our audio-rich lessons to learn how to form prepositional pronouns in Lesson: Prepositional Pronouns and to learn more about emphatic endings in Lesson: Say It With Emphasis – Part 1 and Lesson: Say It With Emphasis – Part 2.
+Bitesize members can take advantage of our audio-rich lessons to learn how to form prepositional pronouns in Lesson: Prepositional Pronouns and to learn more about emphatic endings in Lesson: Say It With Emphasis – Part 1 and Lesson: Say It With Emphasis – Part 2.

 Here’s how it works: